isomerpages/isomerpages-govtech/media/media-releases/_posts/2018-08-23-corppass-to-be-single-login-method-for-businesses-from-1-september-2018.md

 ---

-[1] E-Services Authorisation System (EASY) is an online digital service authorisation system currently used by some agencies including the Inland Revenue Authority of Singapore, JTC Corporation and the Immigration Checkpoints Authority of Singapore.
+<sup>[1]</sup> E-Services Authorisation System (EASY) is an online digital service authorisation system currently used by some agencies including the Inland Revenue Authority of Singapore, JTC Corporation and the Immigration Checkpoints Authority of Singapore.

 ---

-ISSUED BY COMMUNICATIONS AND MARKETING GROUPGOVERNMENT TECHNOLOGY AGENCY OF SINGAPORE
+**ISSUED BY COMMUNICATIONS AND MARKETING GROUP**

+**GOVERNMENT TECHNOLOGY AGENCY OF SINGAPORE**

 ---